 And I'm telling you, sir, it infuriates all of us who love you and who know what a decent, wonderful human being you are.

-What these people have tried to do to you.
+It absolutely infuriates us to the core what these people have tried to do to you.

 But you know what?

-You still stand anyway because you are a righteous, wonderful, uh loving human being, and we love you.
+You still stand anyway because you are a righteous, wonderful, loving human being, and we love you.

-I I'm never speechless.
+I'm never speechless.

-You just I literally have goosebumps.
+You literally have goosebumps.

-Well, I listen, for those that don't know, I have been friends.
+Listen, for those that don't know, I have been friends.

-And if you ever watch there's two shows during the day during the Rush Limbaugh show.
+And if you ever watch, there's two shows during the day during the Rush Limbaugh show.

-There's Rush who's, you know, speaking to m you know 20 million Americans, and then there's there's James Golden Bo Snurley answering the phones, and that in and of itself is another show.
+There's Rush, who's speaking to 20 million Americans, and then there's James Golden, Bo Snurdly, answering the phones.

-Ditto too.
+Ditto two.

-Ditto cam number two, although you would you're kind of like Linda, you know, the expletives keep flying out.
+Although you're kind of like Linda, you know, the expletives keep flying out.

 And I don't know.